joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 // include: code/orders/src/main/resource/application.properties
 // todo how do we add only two properties from that file, `server.port`, and `spring.application.name`.
 We'll add all the others later.

+We want some values to only be active when some condition is met.
+Were going to use Spring's concept of a profile, a label that - once switched on - could result in some specific configuration being executed or activated.
+You can use labels to parameterie the runtime environment and execution of the application for different environments (`production`, `staging`, `dev`, etc.). were going to run the `gateway` application with the `SPRING_PROFLES_ACTIVE` environment variable set to `cloud`.
+Our Spring-based gateway application will start up, see that there's an enviromnt variable signalling that a particlar profile should be active, and will then load all the regular configuration _and_ the profle-specific configuration.
+In this case, the prfle specific configuration lives in `application-cloud.properties`.

+// include: code/orders/src/main/resource/application-cloud.properties

 ### Go Time

 Let's test it all out.
 Go to the root of the `orders` code and run: